OBDS-Training/OBDS_Precourse_Setup/README.md

 # Welcome to the OBDS_Overview repository

-This repository documents instructions and links to various materials for participants to the OBDS training programme, to set up their computer prior to the course.
+This repository documents instructions and links to various materials for the setup of participants to the OBDS training programme, prior to the course.

 ## Pre-course setup instructions